pachyderm/pachyderm/doc/docs/master/deploy-manage/manage/backup_restore.md

 * Information about Pachyderm primitives, such as pipelines, repositories, commits, provenance and so on.
 This information is stored in etcd.

-You can back up everything in one local file or you can back up Pachyderm primitives in the local file and use object store's capabilities to clone the data itself.
-The latter is preferred for large volumes of data.
+You can back up everything to one local file or you can back up Pachyderm primitives to a local file and use object store's capabilities to clone the data stored in object store buckets.
+The latter is preferred for large volumes of data and minimizing the downtime during the upgrade.
 Use the `--no-objects` flag to separate backups.

 In addition, you can extract your partial or full backup into a separate S3 bucket.
 The bucket must have the same permissions policy as